ome-zarr-models/ome-zarr-models-py/docs/cli.md

 # Command line interface

-`ome-zarr-models` has a command line interface.
+`ome-zarr-models` can validate and show metadata using a command line interface.

 To see available commands,

 ```sh